AnuragRaj11/AdGuard-360_Technova/README.md

 |                  |
 +------------------+

----
 1.  **Frontend (Next.js & React):** The user-facing application that citizens and administrators interact with.
-It's responsible for rendering the UI, capturing report data (images, location), and communicating with the backend API.

-2.  **Backend API (Simulated with Node.js/Express):** The central hub that handles business logic.
-It would receive data from the frontend, process it, interact with the database, and call external services like the AI model for image analysis.
+2.  **Backend API (Simulated with Node.js/Express):** The central hub that handles business logic, data processing, and communication with the AI service.

-3.  **Database (PostgreSQL - Conceptual):** A relational database to persistently store all application data, including user reports, billboard information, violation records, and leaderboard scores.
+3.  **Database (PostgreSQL - Conceptual):** A relational database to store all report data, user information, and leaderboard scores.

-4.  **AI Service (Google Gemini - Conceptual):** An external AI model would be used to perform computer vision analysis on the uploaded billboard images to automatically detect potential violations based on content, placement, and structural integrity.
+4.  **AI Service (Google Gemini - Conceptual):** An external AI model for computer vision analysis on uploaded billboard images.

 ---

 ## 🛠️ Tech Stack

-This project is built with modern web technologies to ensure performance, scalability, and a great developer experience.

 * **Frontend:**
     * [Next.js](https://nextjs.org/) - React Framework for Server-Side Rendering